 - For whipworms in dogs: the medication for whipworms is prescribed at three to four -week intervals.
 The vet may also recommend another three to four months of interval treatment to prevent a re-infestation.

-If your veterinarian finds any other worm apart from these four, such as ringworms and heartworms, they may recommend the following dog worms treatment:
+If your vet finds any other worm apart from these four, such as ringworms and heartworms, they may recommend the following dog worms treatment:

 - Antifungal medication, lime-sulfur dips, shampoos, and shaving of severely impacted areas for ringworms

 - Injectable medication, special diets, antibiotics, diuretics, and even extended prescription of heart medication, depending on the severity of the heartworm infection

 Always avoid purchasing over-the-counter drugs or medication for your dog's worm symptoms.
 Instead, consult your vet to determine the severity of your dog's infestation and order the appropriate treatments and other recommendations as they see fit.